zzonyo/trust-docs-test/source/index.html.md

 | client_order_id    | true          | long     | the client ID that is filled in when the order is placed, if it’s not filled, it won’t be returned |                 |
 | ts                 | true          | long     | Time of Respond Generation, Unit: Millisecond                |                 |

+### Note

+The return order_id is 18 bits, it will make  mistake when nodejs and JavaScript analysed 18 bits.
+Because the Json.parse in nodejs and JavaScript is int by default. so the number over 18 bits need be parsed by jaso-bigint package.

 ##  Place a Batch of Orders